maxeymr/meanstack_docker/README.md

 Verify the new repository is in docker hub.

 4. Show Angular application is running
-   Change to the meanstack directory and run the command docker-compose up --build to build and run the containers  after a while the three containers with mongo, express, and angular should be available at the following addresses&
+   Change to the meanstack directory and run the command docker-compose up --build to build and run the containers  after a while the three containers with mongo, express, and angular should be available at the following addresses
    mongo: http://localhost:27017/
    express: http://localhost:3000/
    angular: http://localhost:4200/